Bromley and Chislehurst: Bromley/Ravensbourne/Chislehurst summary

 The earlier Bromley seat, later Ravensbourne, was markedly prosperous in regional terms and did not elect Labour Members of Parliament (MPs) during its 1918 to 1974 existence.
 However, one of the Ravensbourne wards, Plaistow and Sundridge, had a communist councillor in the 1940s.
 Prime Minister (1957–1963) Harold Macmillan was the MP for Bromley from 1945 until his retirement in 1964, when he was succeeded by John Hunt.
 Hunt, on the left of the Conservative Party, held the seat (renamed Ravensbourne in 1974) until 1997.

-The Chislehurst seat had a Labour Party MP from 1966 until 1970.
+The Chislehurst seat was somewhat marginal, and returned Labour Party MPs in their landslide victories in 1945 and 1966, though returned increasingly safer majorities for the Conservatives throughout the 1980s onwards.

 A by-election was held on 29 June 2006, upon the death of the previous MP Eric Forth the month before, which returned London Assembly member Bob Neill as the new Conservative MP with an electoral majority of just over 600 votes – compared to the previous Conservative majority of over 13,000 in the 2005 general election.
 Turnout was down by a significant margin.
 In 2010 Bob Neill was re-elected with a Conservative majority greater than that achieved in 2005.